leondz/aclsigsec-web/content/workshop/_index.md

 ## Organisation

-**Leon Derczynski.** Principal Research Scien- tist in LLM Security at NVIDIA Corporation,
-Associate Professor in NLP at ITU University of Copenhagen, President of ACL SIGSEC. [https://www.linkedin.com/in/leon-derczynski/](https://www.linkedin.com/in/leon-derczynski/)
+**Leon Derczynski.** Principal Scientist in LLM Security at NVIDIA Corporation, Associate Professor in NLP at ITU University of Copenhagen, President of ACL SIGSEC. [https://www.linkedin.com/in/leon-derczynski/](https://www.linkedin.com/in/leon-derczynski/)